Thomas Cashmore

 Thomas Herbert Cashmore (27 April 1892 – 16 July 1984) was Bishop of Dunwich from 1955 to 1967.

 Life

-Cashmore was born on 27 April 1892, the son of a worker in the railway workshops of the London and North-Western Railway workshops in Wolverton, Buckinghamshire, and educated at Codrington College, Barbados, from 1912–1917, taking an external degree from Durham University in 1918.
-After ordination he was an SPG missionary in Chota Nagpur from 1917 to 1924 and then Vicar of St James’s Calcutta, as well as "Rector" (Principal) of Saint James School Calcutta, which he was told "either to kill or revive".
+Cashmore was born on 27 April 1892, the son of a worker in the railway workshops of the London and North-Western Railway workshops in Wolverton, Buckinghamshire, and educated at Codrington College, Barbados, from 1912 to 1917, taking an external degree from Durham University in 1918.
+After ordination he was an SPG missionary in Chota Nagpur from 1917 to 1924 and then Vicar of St James's Calcutta, as well as "Rector" (Principal) of Saint James School Calcutta, which he was told "either to kill or revive".
 He did the latter.
 A medal named after him is still presented to the outstanding pupil of the year.